-- a) The term "special processes" refers to welding, heat treatment, quenching, chemical treatment, brazing, soldering, excavation work and other processes whose quality is impossible to validate through monitoring or measurement after their output. - b) Partners shall define special processes and formulate and maintain appropriate management standards.
+- a) The term "special processes" shall refer to welding, heat treatment, quenching, chemical treatment, brazing, soldering, excavation work and other processes concerning which it is impossible to verify the status or quality of the output by monitoring or measurement thereafter. - b) Partners shall define special processes and formulate and maintain appropriate management standards.
 They shall keep photographs and other evidence of work results if necessary (for example, in the case of excavation works).
-They shall also give consideration to checking the appropriateness of these processes through regular damage inspections. - 1 Partners shall manage their list of special processes, including special process types, facilities and equipment used, lists of certified workers, and evidence of certification (such as standards and certificates). - 2 In the event of a change in the information on the list mentioned in 1, partners shall manage the list reflecting the change and its change history.

-- c) With respect to workers performing special processes, partners shall observe the provisions specified in the items below. - 1 Partners shall provide education and training to such workers to maintain their skills, and reconfirm the appropriateness of this education and training on a regular basis. - 2 Partners shall register certified workers and manage records. - 3 Partners shall assign certified workers to special process works after confirming that they have the relevant certification.
+They shall also give consideration to checking the appropriateness of these processes through regular damage inspections. - Partners shall manage their list of special processes, including special process types, facilities and equipment used, lists of certified workers, and evidence of certification (such as standards and certificates). - 2 In the event of a change in the information on the list mentioned in 1, partners shall manage the list reflecting the change and its change history. - c) With respect to workers performing special processes, partners shall observe the provisions specified in the items below. - 1 Partners shall provide education and training to such workers to maintain their skills, and reconfirm the appropriateness of this education and training on a regular basis. - 2 Partners shall register certified workers and manage records. - 3 Partners shall assign certified workers to special process works after confirming that they have the relevant certification.